Edyane/Edyane/README.md

  #### Hello, welcome to my profile =^.^=

-- I’m currently learning JavaScript, Java & Angular
+- I’m currently learning: JavaScript, Java & Angular
-- Interested in: React and UI/UX designer
+- Interested in: React, Vue and UI/UX designer
 - Hobbies: League of Legends, The Sims and animes